 Click on the image below to get more information!!
-In 2015, the flagship conference of the IEEE Technology and Engineering Management Society (formerly the Technology Management Council) will be held together with the International Conference on Engineering, Technology and Innovation.
-It will take place 22-24 June 2015 at the University of Ulster in Belfast, Northern Ireland, hosted by local organizer Brendan Galbraith.
+In 2016, the flagship conference of the IEEE Technology and Engineering Management Society will be held together with the International Conference on Engineering, Technology and Innovation.
+It will take place 13-15 June 2015, hosted by the Norwegian University of Science and Technology, and led by local organizer Pekka Abrahamsson.

 Dear colleagues, please feel free to share with your colleagues the promotional materials for TEMS attached below.
 There is a half-page ad, as well as a full-page, designed to be folded in 1/3.